Not a super long article today, just giving an update on our Dynatrac ProGrip brake upgrade. First a little history.

 In a recent attempt to see what a full replacement setup from a parts store would cost we purchased top of the line rotors, ceramic brake pads, and fiddly bits to make sure everything fit and was greased properly.
 That tab came to $341 dollars.
 That’s the best replacement parts they had.
 That’s a significant cost difference from the big brakes but you don’t get the extra clamping force either.

 Here we are less than a year later and 16000 miles from when we started testing the new brakes.
 The brake pads supplied with the Dynatrac kit are already worn out completely.
-They were a very soft and aggressive compound that were very dirty and wore extremely fast.
+They were a very soft and aggressive compound that are very dirty and wore extremely fast.

 The rotors are still like brand new.
 They show wear from the elements and there is a small lip at the transition from the rotor surface to the black center section.
 Braking performance had not dropped off until very recently when it was clear the brake pads were done with their service life.